plgagne/Game-Boy-Essentials/website/drafts/Metal Gear - Ghost Babel.md

 Shinta Nojiri was fairly new within Konami, having only worked on the PlayStation port of *Policenauts*.
 After that game, there's a very conspicuous gap in his resume before he worked on *Metal Gear: Ghost Babel*.
 I think he might have worked uncredited on *Metal Gear Solid* as a sort of fixer.
 Someone who comes in to help complete a project, usually accompanied with ungodly amounts of crunch.
 It's conjecture on my part, but it would help explain why this very young inexperienced developper was then chosen to direct *Ghost Babel*.
 Finally, the game was developed with the help of TOSE.
 Just to jog your memory, they are a shadowy japanese company that works as a secret contractor, often even as a sub-contractor.
 They're a large company, responsible for the development of many games and neither the company nor their employees receive credit for their work.
 The stories we hear about their development structure is that you send them as much design elements as possible and they finish the game on time and on budget, without a iota of effort above that.
 They are not a studio that goes above and beyond.

 With the development of *Metal Gear: Ghost Babel*, a different approach was taken.
 [Shinta Nojiri actually moved from Tokyo to Kyoto and was physically embedded within the offices of TOSE](https://hg101.kontek.net/metalgear/shintanojiri.htm) It's the first time I hear of a developper physically moving to work with TOSE.
 It obviously helped to bring the game to fruition, but Nojiri was the only Konami developper working directly with TOSE.
 I think the game's flaws exist because he was the only person from Konami supervising the work directly.
 There was only so much he could do to bring the tender love and care a game of this scope needs.

+- it works by chapters. probably helped a lot with development to split it like that.
+- it also saves by chapter.
+Its very frustrating.

 Case in point, the level design.

 ## Level Design Makes or Breaks a Classic

 {% include figure.html type="gb" class="left" %}
+I used to hold *Metal Gear: Ghost Babel* in very high regard.
+I had played it young, and loved it immensely, as my first stealth action experience.
+Replaying it for this article, I have to tamper my reverence due to its level design, which left me cold upon this replay.
 The level design in *MG:GB* is messy.
 Every room, taken in isolation, is okay.
 Some rooms only exist to enhance gameplay, but I can forgive those rooms.
 It's how each and every room connects with one another that makes no sense.
 If you enter a building and explore different floors of that structure, the size is different from floor to floor.
 Elevators are placed where it makes gameplay sense, not architectural sense.
 Security rooms, full of traps and hazards, are placed between two corridors, protecting the entrance of nothing of value.
 You might think this has no impact on gameplay, but with a game focused on exploring bases to stealthily accomplish nebulous objectives, it's important to understand the layout of your environment.
 It's the game's greatest flaw, and I think the level design problems are due to Shinta Nojiri letting the staff of TOSE designing the levels themselves.
 It looks like something that was made quickly with the tiles they had, without a lot of attention paid to the players' sense of space.
 Here's a great example: the power plant mission.

 You have to find four structural pillars inside a power plant, and put C4 on them.
 You do that because you intend to collapse the whole building to  cut the power to Metal Gear.
 It's an inventive objective, made frustrating by the nonsensical floor plan of the power plant.
 Since the space you're in makes no sense, finding the pillars turns into exploring every room from corner to corner to make sure you haven't missed one.
 You cannot simply go to the four corners of the map to logically find the pillars.
 The dreaded box factory is another potent example.
 It could be made more fun if the relationships between the conveyor belt exits and the lower floors made more sense.
 Instead, you're dealing with a building without logic.
 That makes the game's worst level even more frustrating.